 Ballroom dance, in the most general sense, includes a

-styles fall under the generic designation of "ballroom dance."
+dances and styles fall under the generic designation of

-brief description of the main categories and styles of ballroom
+and a brief description of the main categories and styles

 The type of dancing traditionally referred to as

-"ballroom" includes such dances as the waltz and
+'ballroom' includes such dances as the waltz and tango.

 If you've ever watched